valeIT/valeIT.github.io/_posts/2020-01-02-streaming-cable.md

 - Game of Thrones (now finished) on HBO Go
 - Chernobyl (now finished) on HBO Go
+- Westworld on HBO Go
-- The expanse on Netflix
+- Black Mirror on Netflix
-- For all mankind on Apple TV Plus
+- For All Mankind on Apple TV Plus
 - Mandalorian on Disney Plus
 - The Man in the High Castle on Amazon Prime Video
 - Tom Clancy's Jack Ryan on Amazon Prime Video
+- The Expanse on Amazon Prime Video

 To this we also need to add the movies exclusives since a lot of movies are available on one platform and not the others.